Afrobeats: Pon Pon

 Pon Pon is a subgenre that was briefly the main sound in the Nigerian afropop music scene during the mid-2010s.
 The subgenre has been used to describe songs influenced by dancehall and highlife.
 Sess The Problem Kid, a producer, characterised the genre by its "mellow vibe and soft-hitting synths, mostly in pairs".
 The name of the subgenre is an onomatopoeia of the synths that feature in Pon Pon songs.
 There has however been confusion over exactly what defines the subgenre.
 It's unknown exactly where the genre originated, but Tekno's song "Pana" has been credited for popularising the sound.
 Krizbeatz, one of the producers behind "Pana", instead prefers to call the genre "Afro Dance Music" (ADM), denoting the influence of EDM.

 Davido's songs "If" and "Fall" both fall under the Pon Pon subgenre.
-Other songs include "Mad Over You" and "For Life" by Runtown, "Medicine" and "Odoo" by Wizkid, "Gaga Shuffle" by 2Baba, "Mama" by Mayorkun, "Ma Lo" by Tiwa Savage, "Jeje" by Falz, and "Ur Waist" by Iyanya.
+Other songs include "Mad Over You" and "For Life" by Runtown, “Away” by P-Square, "Medicine" and "Odoo" by Wizkid, "Gaga Shuffle" by 2Baba, "Mama" by Mayorkun, "Ma Lo" by Tiwa Savage, "Jeje" by Falz, and "Ur Waist" by Iyanya.

 The subgenre began to fade away by the late 2010s.

 Fusion and derivative genres

+Afropiano

+Afropiano (a portmanteau of afrobeats and amapiano), sometimes called Naija-Amapiano, is a fusion of the South African genre amapiano with afrobeats.

+In the early 2020s, Afropiano became one of the most popular forms of afrobeats.
+One of the most well-known afropiano songs that helped popularize the style of music in its earlier days is the track "Monalisa" by Lojay and Sarz.
+The song entered the top 10 list of music on the Billboard U.S. Afrobeats Songs charts and became the most Shazamed Afrobeats song globally in 2021.
+Other afropiano songs include "Champion Sound" by Davido, "Amapiano" by Asake, "Go low" by LAX.